Hamas clamps down on Gaza's "insecure" Israeli SIM cards

 "These companies are not registered in Palestinian areas and therefore we can't allow them to operate," Zeyad Al-Sheikh Deeb, director of licensing at the Gaza telecommunications ministry, told Reuters.
 "They represent an unfair competition to national companies and cause damage to our economy."

 Partner Communications said it had no business activity in Gaza, pointing out that the pre-paid cards were bought from independent distributors in Israel.
-Cellcom said it did not market products in Gaza.
+Cellcom declined to comment.

 Neither company operates in Gaza, where Palestinian firm Jawwal, owned by PalTel, runs the only network.
 But because Partner and Cellcom have towers just across the border in Israel, their 3G and 4G signals can be reached from parts of the territory that are closer to the frontier or on high ground.